onflow/docs/docs/references/run-and-secure/nodes/access-api.md

 ### SubscribeExecutionData

-`SubscribeExecutionData` retrieves execution result for given block.
-It is different from Transaction Results, and contain data about chunks/collection level execution results rather than particular transactions.
-Particularly, it contains `EventsCollection` hash for every chunk which can be used to verify the events for a block.
+`SubscribeExecutionData` streams execution data for all blocks starting at the requested start block, up until the latest available block.
+Once the latest is reached, the stream will remain open and responses are sent for each new execution data as it becomes available.

 ```proto
   rpc SubscribeExecutionData(SubscribeExecutionDataRequest) returns (stream SubscribeExecutionDataResponse)
 ```

 #### Request